khaosans/simple-server/README.md

 ```
 curl -X GET http://localhost:8080/theapp/cache/0e1fcb39-fa02-43e6-b8c2-79425405d1db
    Your url be : second
-   Your url from the db: first
+   Your url from the db: second
 ```

-Set up
+Set up the database:

 Create a database named ```url``` with the following table:
 ```$xslt